 Setting a password is a critical tool for managers to secure the Web-Smart Switch.
-After entering the old password and the new password two times, press Apply for the changes to take effect.
+After entering the old password and the new password two times, press Apply for changes to take effect.
+The new password will be valid after user login again.